 Participants are assessed on the self-study component of each course through means of a multiple-choice questionnaire.

-Each separate course within the CPD/CME package is accredited according to the HPCSA Medical and Dental Board Guidelines for Healthcare Professionals for 8 Clinical CEU’s on Level 2.
-Providing a total of 32 clinical CEU’s for completing the whole package.
+Each separate course within the CPD/CME package is accredited according to the HPCSA Medical and Dental Board Guidelines for Healthcare Professionals for 8 Ethical CEU’s on Level 2.
+Providing a total of 32 ethical CEU’s for completing the whole package.

 To qualify for a CPD certificate of completion for each course, participants should successfully complete the online assessment process and work through all resources and videos provided.